-Students wanting to pursue two degrees at the same time may do so by seeing a counselor and completing a Change of Program form.
+Students wanting to pursue two degrees at the same time may do so by meeting with an Admissions Specialist and completing a Change of Program form.
 On the form under the question of "New Program," the name of both degrees to be pursued must be indicated.
 The current college catalog in effect on the date the form is completed will be used to determine the course requirements for the degree(s).